Avoiding Common Mistakes with Mist Coat Drying Time Tips for Beginners

 What is a Mist Coat

 A mist coat is a thin, watered-down layer of paint applied to new or bare plaster.
 Its main purpose is to seal the surface and prepare it for the top coats of paint.
-New plaster is very porous and will absorb paint unevenly if you apply a full-strength top coat directly.
+Why?, Because new plaster is highly porous, it will suck up and absorb the moisture (water) in paint leaving you with a patchy, chaulky residue that your top coat/finishing paint wont adhere to.
 The mist coat helps to:

 Provide a uniform base for subsequent paint layers